-For arthritis, turmeric is even more effective than many of the best prescription medications.
-One study found that it worked just as well as ibuprofen, but induced none of the gastrointestinal side effects.
+For arthritis, turmeric is more effective than many of the best prescription medications.
+A study found that it worked just as well as ibuprofen, but induced none of the gastrointestinal side effects.

 When you fail to treat chronic inflammation, whatever its underlying cause, your dog suffers from discomfort for weeks — or even months or years.
 In addition, minor problems gradually become more serious.
 For instance, a bladder infection can turn into bladder cancer; inflammation in joints can become joint degeneration.
 Turmeric can prevent these transitions.

 There are yet other reasons why your dog may be experiencing pain.
-If you are unable to treat these conditions directly, your dog may need to take pills to cope with the discomfort, and there is always danger that he could suffer a bad reaction to the medication.
+If you are unable to treat these conditions directly, your dog may need to take pills to cope with the discomfort and there is always a risk that he could suffer a bad reaction to the medication.
 Turmeric often controls pain just as well — without any of the side effects.

 As half of all adult dogs eventually suffer from cancer, taking steps to now to prevent your dog from suffering from this disease is crucial.